Nuzlocke Rules Explained: Complete Guide for Beginners

 Species Clause

 RecommendedYou may only catch one of each species throughout the whole run.
 Even if you encounter a second Rattata, you cannot catch it.
+Ensures you always have maximum team diversity and prevents accidentally building a team of six Zubat evolutions.

 Shiny Clause